 Appellate Advocacy Center

-Sidley Austin supports the Appellate Advocacy Center by co-teaching the Supreme Court Clinic, which offers students the opportunity to work on cases pending before the U.S. Supreme Court.
-Sidley Austin attorneys Carter Phillips and Jeffrey Green donate their time to provide instruction to students, and associates from Sidley Austin’s pro bono Supreme Court practice supervise students as they advocate before the Court on behalf of indigent criminal defendants.
+Sidley Austin attorneys Carter Phillips (JD ’77) and Jeffrey Green, along with other partners from their office, donate their time to provide instruction to Appellate Advocacy Center students.
+Additionally, partners and associates from Sidley Austin’s pro bono Supreme Court practice supervise students as they prepare briefs before the Court, mostly on behalf of indigent criminal defendants.

 Center for International Human Rights